 White would give up nine runs on 10 hits in three innings before being pulled from the contest.
 Two Tigers relievers then combined to close up the game with six shutout innings.

-Hometown favorite and New York native Hal Schumacher made the start for the Giants.
+Hal Schumacher, who was born 20 minutes north of Utica in Hinckley N.Y., made the start for the Giants.
 Schumacher tossed three innings giving up three runs on as many hits.
-Minor leaguer Dick Hoover, fresh out of the Navy, relieved Schumacher tossing six innings of two-run ball in his only appearance of the season.
+Minor leaguer Dick Hoover, fresh out of the Navy, relieved Schumacher and threw six innings of two-run ball in his only appearance of the season.

-Ott was 2-4 on the day with two runs driven in out of the three-hole, and Mize went hitless in two at-bats hitting cleanup.
+Ott was 2-for-4 on the day with two RBI out of the three-hole, while another future Hall of Famer – Johnny Mize – went hitless in two at-bats hitting cleanup in the Giants' lineup.